 The school works in partnership with Police and Children's Services to support pupils who are affected by incidents of domestic violence and abuse.
 This scheme is called Operation Encompass.
 It helps police and schools work together to provide emotional and practical help to children.
 The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will forward the information securely to the DSL before the child or children arrive at school the following day.
-On receipt of any such notification, the Head of School and/or DDSL will ensure that teachers and other staff directly in contact with affected children support them with due care and sensitivity.
+On receipt of any such notification, the Head of School and/or DSL will ensure that teachers and other staff directly in contact with affected children support them with due care and sensitivity.
 This ensures that the school has up to date relevant information about the child's circumstances and can enable support to be given to the child according to their needs.
 This information is managed and stored with the utmost sensitivity and discretion consistent with all other confidential safeguarding records.
+Operation encompass offers an advice and helpline available between 8am and 1pm from Monday to Friday - 0204 513 9990.
+All domestic abuse concerns outside of these times should be reported to Waltham Forest MASH Team.